 For more information on how to create custom leave types, please refer to:

-Once you have created all the required entitlement policies, you will need to set the effective dates of these policies to ensure that they apply to the relevant employees for the appropriate periods.
+Once you have created all the required entitlement policies, you will need to set the effective dates of these policies to ensure that they are active for the relevant employees for the appropriate periods.

-More information about how to determine and set the entitlement policy effective dates can be found in the following section:
+More information about how to set active entitlement policies can be found in the following section: